jungor/MyEsPromise/README.md

 # MyEsPromise

-My implementation of ES6 Spec Promise
+My implementation of ES6 Spec Promise.
+It is also Promises/A+ compliant.